Updated January 21, 2020

 9. Legal Defense Help

-If your loved one has been arrested in Fresno County, it doesn't have to mean incarceration and other damaging consequences.
+If your loved one has been arrested in Fresno County, it doesn’t have to mean incarceration and other damaging consequences.
 The experienced criminal attorneys at California Legal Defense Group have a strong record of favorable results for past clients.
 We can help you successfully fight criminal allegations and beat the charges or substantially reduce penalties.
 We offer a free consultation and case review.
-Please call us today at (855) 396-0370 or contact us online.
+Please call us 24/7 or contact us online.